data-integrations/google-cloud/docs/GooglePublisher-batchsink.md

 **Topic**: Name of the Google Cloud Pub/Sub topic to publish to.

-**Format**: Format of the data to read.
+**Format**: Format of the data to write.
 Supported formats are avro, blob, tsv, csv, delimited, json, parquet, and text.
 Default is text.

 **Encryption Key Name**: Used to encrypt data written to any topic created by the plugin.